-(2) Excludes the investment in affiliated Investment Manager, as referenced in "Formation Transactions" in the accompanying prospectus and in the notes to the financial statements elsewhere in this prospectus supplement and the accompanying prospectus.
+(2) Excludes the investment in affiliated Investment Manager, as referenced in "Formation Transactions" and in the notes to the financial statements elsewhere in this prospectus supplement.

-(3) The ratio for the year ended December 31, 2007 reflects the impact of professional costs related to the IPO.
+(3) The ratio for the year ended December 31, 2007 reflects the impact of professional costs related to the Offering.
 These costs were 25.7% of operating expenses for the year.
-Interim period ratios are not annualized.